 We’ve all been caught in this coronavirus quarantine holding pattern.
-It can be stressful.
+It can be stressful and create anxiety.
 Therefore, many of us are feeling some increased worry or anxiety.
 Chris Kelly Glavin, Editor-in-Chief of Mama Lama, sat down with Dr. Marilyn Jean Hauser PSYD and asked for her advice on how to relieve anxiety during these uncertain times.

 Dr. Hauser (“Jean”) offers some insight into how one might reframe our thinking to improve our mental health and self-care.
 Mindfulness is a large part of Dr. Hauser’s approach.
 In this time, when many are looking for solutions, one thing to try is changing your focus.